oconhugo/CCOS/README.md

 In response to this issues, we created the "Cashier-chef Ordering System" for the restaurant.
 That will optimize the process by providing an interface for the cashier and the cooker where will keep comunication, receive orders faster, and complete it quickler as well.
 This increses the sales and produce more income for the restaurant.
 This system also create an excel file that stores the total sales and earning making the cashier life easier.

 ### What can the project specifically do
-The system gets the order form the cashier and sents it to the chef.
+The system gets the order from the cashier and sents it to the chef.
 The chef then obtains the order an it is added to a list.
 The chef sees his specific interface on a PC, which contains a list of the orders on the left side, and on the right side the content of the order he clicks.
 Every order that is completed on the day, every day, gets stored in an excel file.
 Each excel file has the orders of the days and its title is the date the orders were taken.
 The files also show the total orders and sales of each day.
 All the files are stored in a folder called Inventory that is created inside the priject folder.